bdionne/bitstore/Readme.md

-One of the challenges in using DL in a complex domain is that one typically needs a considerable amount of domain expertise in addition to understanding the particular description logic used.
-Over the years we've seen that modelers rarely use modifiers such as **all** and **cardinalities**, instead typically opting for **some**.
+One of the challenges in using DL in a complex domain is that one typically needs a considerable amount of domain expertise in addition to understanding the particular description logic being used.
+Over the years we've seen that modelers rarely use modifiers such as **all** and **cardinalities**, instead typically opting for **some** if not explicitly then certainly implicitly.
 Mostly they want to build taxonomies and have vague ideas about when to group role restrictions and when a concept's restrictions are defining or not, in other words both necessary and sufficient as opposed to just necessary.
 The aversion to the use of the **all** modifier seems to stem from the counterintuitive nature of **all** being vacuously true and a reluctance to make strong assertions.
+Medicine is full of exceptions.

-Moreover, in building and maintaining large terminologies there are concerns that have little to do with description logics, all the normal IT issues such as workflow, revision history, auditing, and business process rules.
+Moreover, in building and maintaining large terminologies there are concerns that have little to do with description logics, all the normal IT issues such as collaborative workflow, revision history, auditing, and business process rules and data provenance.
 Taking a completely description logic centric view in terms of system design makes handling these other, arguably more pedestrian concerns, much more difficult.
 These concerns are more than just normal IT issues.
 Terminologies are often built by